Be a leader who inspires

 Maturity

-Learn to make decisions without hesitation and demonstrate confidence about the decisions being made.
+Learn to make decisions without hesitation and demonstrate confidence in making those decisions.
 This in turn translates into confidence in yourself and your vision.
-Don’t be afraid to admit mistakes, acknowledging that you are only human, but also to forgive yourself and others for their mistakes.
+Don’t be afraid to admit mistakes; we’re all human.
+Forgive yourself and others for their errors.
 On the other hand, learn to exhibit self-control when required.
-A leader who rants and raves will not inspire their staff members to give the best of their talents and skills but will instead instil a sense of “why bother”.
-In addition, being able to stay calm in situations of panic really impresses and inspires people to act the same way.
+A leader who rants and raves will not inspire their staff members to give the best of their talents and skills but will instead instill a sense of “why bother”.
+In addition, being able to stay calm in situations of panic impresses and inspires people to act the same way.

 Right Environment

 Being a good leader is about inspiring and empowering people to grow.
 And not only as professionals but as people too.
-In order to do that, all you really need to do is lead by example.
+To do that, all you need to do is lead by example.
 Once people admire what you’re trying to achieve, they will strive to make your vision become reality.
 Remember, when people feel fulfilled, they feel motivated; and motivation and dedication equal success.